U.S. agency warns of skin lesions from goats, sheep

-ATLANTA People can contract skin lesions from goats and sheep infected with the Orf virus through household meat preparation or when slaughtering the animals, a federal agency said on Thursday in a report aimed at doctors in ethnically diverse communities.
+ATLANTA, April 12 People can contract skin lesions from goats and sheep infected with the Orf virus through household meat preparation or when slaughtering the animals, a federal agency said on Thu rsday in a report aimed at doctors in ethnically diverse communities.

 The Orf virus - sometimes misdiagnosed as a more serious disease such as anthrax - is most commonly transmitted to humans on farms.
 It has also been reported in children who visited petting zoos and livestock fairs, the Centers for Disease Control and Prevention said.